1 Corinthians 5:1-6:20 Comments by Stephen Ricker

 God's design through sex is for the married and united couple never to be united with another, neither in body, mind, nor heart.
 The couple is to continually engage in building each other up in this sacred union blessed by the Holy Spirit.
 Looking at marriage statistics, couples I know, and my own life, I know this is truly great and yet takes effort, a determined will, and passion.

-Because of the blessing of marriage and the sexual union, Paul emphasises, "Flee from sexual immorality."
+Because of the blessing of marriage and the sexual union, Paul emphasizes, "Flee from sexual immorality."
 (18) Self-control is a gift of the Holy Spirit we can choose to exercise.
 (1 Corinthians 7:5; Galatians 5:23; 2 Peter 1:6) All Christians have been given a gift to stay true to their spouse, whether married, engaged, or still waiting for the Lord Jesus to introduce them to the one whom He will unite them.
 Therefore, God has given us the ability to control our bodies, including keeping the marriage bed only with the one God unites us to.
 (Hebrews 13:4)

 >Who are the saints?
 (2-3)